BREAST REDUCTION

 Surgical Technique

-Breast lift or mastopexy — a term implicit in the name mammoplasty — uses the patient's own tissue to lift and reshape drooping breasts.
+Breast lift or mastopexy — a term implicit in breast reduction surgery — uses the patient's own tissue to lift and reshape drooping breasts while removing excess volume and skin.

-When examining your breasts in my office, we must consider the size, shape, skin quality, position of the areola-nipple complex, and the desired result to define the surgical technique to be used (size and position of surgical incisions).
+When examining your breasts, I consider the size, shape, skin quality, position of the areola-nipple complex, and the desired outcome to determine the best surgical approach (the design and location of surgical incisions).

 Surgical time is 2 to 4 hours; hospitalization is generally not required.